-Here at Kitchen Stewardship we’re about helping you save money and time, while getting the best for your health and our environment.
+Here at Kitchen Stewardship® we’re about helping you save money and time, while getting the best for your health and our environment.
 Which is why we want to offer you healthier, more affordable, green options for your morning coffee fix, that won’t take up too much extra time!
-Katie has challenged you to skip disposable coffee cups; now it’s time to talk about disposable coffee pods.
+Katie has challenged you to skip disposable coffee cups before, and now it’s time to talk about disposable coffee pods.

 Nine billion K-cups were sold in 2015.
 Lined up, they could circle the Earth 10 times.
 And Keurig isn’t the only company making single-use coffee pods!
 Nespresso, which introduced the idea, has made about 27 billion.

 Making recyclable K-cups is not the solution.
 Keurig is phasing in cups made of polypropylene (instead of a blend of undisclosed types of plastic) by 2020.
 But the cups are very small, so I wondered if recycling equipment would be able to handle them.
 I asked my brother, who

 recently operated a recycling company for 5 years (Link no longer available).
 He says:

 Also, recycling coffee pods will require peeling off the foil top (which will still go to the landfill) and rinsing out the coffee grounds.
 If convenience is the reason people are using these things, are they really going to bother with those extra steps?